smallrye/smallrye-reactive-messaging/documentation/src/main/docs/kafka/receiving-kafka-records.md

     processed correctly is committed, but the record is written to a (Kafka) *dead letter queue* topic.

+-   `delayed-retry-topic` - the offset of the record that has not been processed correctly is still committed, but the record is written to a series of Kafka topics for retrying the processing with some delay.
+    This allows retrying failed records by reconsuming them later without blocking the processing of the latest records.

 The strategy is selected using the `failure-strategy` attribute.

+### Dead Letter Queue

 In the case of `dead-letter-queue`, you can configure the following
 attributes: